Great Southern Food served Family Style in Historic Nashville Settings.

 Monell’s was born on Thanksgiving Day, 1995.
 Had I opened one day later, I would have been bankrupt.
 We served 80 people our first day.
 Where those people came from, I do not know; we had not advertised.
 To this day, Thanksgiving remains our busiest day of the year; we serve over 650 people in our cozy 72-seat restaurant.
 How thankful we were then!
 And we still are, to this day.

 The name Monell’s came from my business partner, Bill Monell, who hails from Kentucky.
 Bill stayed at the restaurant for two years before deciding to move on.
 The restaurant has been mine ever since.
-Now with multiple locations, Monell’s has become a Nashville institution (and yes, I have t-shirt to show for it).
+Now with multiple locations, Monell’s has become a Nashville institution (and yes, I have the t-shirt to show for it).

 – Michael King